-My research centers around individuals with autism spectrum disorder (ASD) and other disabilities to understand family experiences and factors influencing participation and quality of life.
-Currently, I am most focused on (1) suicide risk and prevention in ASD and (2) supporting youth with ASD and their families to experience successful transitions to adulthood.
-I also have expertise in sensory processing differences in ASD. *I am accepting graduate students (Rehab Science PhD) for 2019.
+My research centers around individuals on the autism spectrum or with other disabilities to understand family experiences and factors influencing participation and quality of life.
+Currently, I am most focused on (1) suicide risk and prevention in autism and (2) supporting autistic youth and their families to experience successful transitions to adulthood.
+I also have expertise in sensory processing differences in autism.

 - BS, Occupational Science, University of New Hampshire